6 Tips to Learn to Play the Piano like Ryan Gosling

-Damien Chazelle’s musical La La Land winning six Oscars.
-Including him as the youngest person to receive the Best Director award.
-Emma Stone as Best Actress.
-And not to be missed, Justin Hurwitz for La La Land’s dazzling piano score.
+Damien Chazelle’s musical La La Land won six Oscars which includes him being the youngest person to receive the Best Director award, Emma Stone as Best Actress, and not to be missed, Justin Hurwitz for La La Land’s dazzling piano score.

 There is no Oscar category for Extra Skill Achievements of actors yet, otherwise, Ryan Gosling would most definitely also had won an award.
 Following La La Land’s motto ‘Here’s To The Fools Who Dream’ Mr. Gosling achieved incredible piano skills for his role in an extraordinary short term.

 The actor as a piano newbie spent only three months learning to play the instrument, putting in two hours a day in front of the piano, six days a week.

 A celebrity role model like Ryan Gosling can boost our motivation and lend us a hand to proceed with our own piano learning project.
 While his impressive performance might inspire us to finally start learning to play, it is unlikely that most of us will have that amount of time available to dedicate to learning.

 In our Skoove Mythbusters article we learned, there are no excuses to not start to play the piano.
 To help us stick to our new year’s resolutions, we put together a list of 6 useful tips how to learn to play the piano as quickly and efficiently as possible while bringing a high level of joy and reward …

 1) 15 minutes a day